-3.1 Historical simulations and validation of the ocean regional climate model
+3.1 Historical simulations and validation of the ocean regional climate model variables, including SL.

-To validate the dynamical downscaling method, the IBI-CCS_raw, IBI-CCS_corr and CNRM-CM6-1-HR historical simulations are compared to the reanalysis IBIRYS, the IBI-ERAi (Sect.
-2.2.2) regional simulation and observational datasets over the 1993-2014 period.
-The comparisons are performed at different time scales for a selection of ocean variables, including SL.
 Due to the chaotic nature of the climate system, GCMs do not follow the real-world internal variability chronology, but they should represent a climate internal variability statistically similar to the observed one.
 Consequently, only the model's ability to reproduce observed distributions is assessed.
-In this section, in addition to the validation of the IBI-CCS regional simulations, the added value of the dynamical downscaling (in terms of resolution and added physical processes) and of the bias corrections applied are investigated.
+In this section, in addition to the validation of the IBI-CCS regional simulations, the added value of the dynamical downscaling (in terms of resolution and added physical processes) and of the bias corrections applied is investigated.